mazenharake/entop/README.md

 To clean/compile run

     ./rebar3 clean
-    ./rebar3 escriptize
+    ./rebar3 compile

-A relocatable escript named 'entop' is now in '_build/default/bin/entop', you can copy that to your path somewhere.
+You can now ensure that cecho and entop are installed in your erlang libs dir, then you can copy the entop script to a bin directory

 ## Usage
-To run entop make sure you have Erlang installed and that the escript is in your path.
+To run entop make sure you have Erlang installed, cecho and entop libraries installed, and that the script is in your path.

-    Usage: ./entop <TARGETNODE> [<COOKIE>]
+    Usage: ./entop <TARGETNODE> <COOKIE>

 ### An example of how you run entop: